 - f.
 Could erosion occur as a result of clearing, construction, or use?
 If so, generally describe.
 Some minor localized erosion from wind and rain may occur during construction but would be mitigated using appropriate BMPs.
 No erosion would be expected from the use of the site as surfaces will be stabilized by paving, concrete, buildings, and landscaping. - g.
 About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt, or buildings)?

-The development of the site will have about 40 to 50% impervious coverage which includes roads, sidewalks, driveways and home construction.
-Lot Floor Area Ratios may be higher than typical FAR at 0.6 to 0.9. - h.
-Proposed measures to reduce or control erosion or other impacts to the earth, if any:

-Erosion will be reduced and controlled using appropriate BMPs during construction and stabilization of disturbed soils by paving, concrete, buildings, and landscaping following construction.
+The development of the site will have about 35% to 40% impervious coverage which includes roads, sidewalks, driveways and home construction. - Proposed measures to reduce or control erosion or other impacts to the earth, if any: Erosion will be reduced and controlled using appropriate BMPs during construction and stabilization of disturbed soils by paving, concrete, buildings, and landscaping following construction. - 2.
+Air - a.

-2. Air

-- a.
 What type of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
-If any, generally describe and give approximate quantities if known. - During construction, some fugitive dust could be expected, although the intent of the permits would be to control this instance through watering, hydroseeding, or other BMPs.
-Additionally, there will be exhaust fumes from construction equipment, etc. At the completion of construction air emissions may be from home appliances such as dryers and gas furnaces, exhaust from yard maintenance equipment, homeowner vehicles and personal entertainment activities such as barbecuing. - b.
+If any, generally describe and give approximate quantities if known.

+During construction, some fugitive dust could be expected, although the intent of the permits would be to control this instance through watering, hydroseeding, or other BMPs.
+Additionally, there will be exhaust fumes from construction equipment, etc. At the completion of construction air emissions may be from home appliances such as dryers and gas furnaces, exhaust from yard maintenance equipment, homeowner vehicles and personal entertainment activities such as barbecuing.

+- b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
-If so, generally describe. - There are no known off-site sources of emissions or odor that may affect this proposal. - c.
-Proposed measures to reduce or control emissions or other impacts to air, if any:

-All site development shall comply with Spokane Regional Clean Air Agency (SRCAA), construction related requirements.
-Future landowners may require additional review through SRCAA depending on future construction on land disturbing actions.
+If so, generally describe.
+There are no known off-site sources of emissions or odor that may affect this proposal. - c.
+Proposed measures to reduce or control emissions or other impacts to air, if any: All site development shall comply with Spokane Regional Clean Air Agency (SRCAA), construction related requirements.
+Future tenants may require additional review through SRCAA depending on future construction on land disturbing actions.